 Further tips regarding the planning:

-- Many teams use “story points” or an equivalent instead of working time.
-Unfortunately, management has been trained over the decades to think in terms of person-hours.
+• Many teams use “story points” or an equivalent instead of working time.
+Unfortunately, management has been trained over the decades to think about person-hours.
 You need at least a rough conversion of “story points” to person-hours.
 Nearly all commercial estimations involving people are calculated based on the number of hours required to achieve a milestone, so for the time being, you don’t have any choice but to comply.

-- Review the progress of each team frequently.
+• Review the progress of each team frequently.
 If you are a higher manager, you should still get involved in planning meetings to “feel the pulse.”
 You should be able to see the problem directly based on the task management system.
-If you can’t see it, your reporting needs to be immediately improved.
-What you need is relentless transparency, reliably and real-time.
-Refer to the chapter “risk management” for more details.
+If you can’t see it, your reporting must be immediately improved.
+What you need is relentless transparency, reliably and in real-time.
+Refer to the chapter “Risk Management” for more details.

-- Every task must be closed in a sensible timeframe.
+• Every task must be closed in a sensible timeframe.
 It is a fundamental quality requirement that must never be neglected.
 Otherwise, your task management system will soon become useless.
 Search regularly for the “laggards” and confront team members regarding the task status.
-It is a good practice to require time targets for each task and follow-up on the missed deadlines.
+It is a good practice to require time targets for each task and follow up on missed deadlines.
 Note that it takes a lot of work to review the “backlog,” but it is a crucial activity, so plan for it properly.

-- For higher ranked managers: it is good practice to participate in virtual team standups and status meetings frequently.
+• For higher ranked managers, it is good practice to participate in virtual team standups and status meetings frequently.
 There is no better way to understand the current team sentiment.
-However, it may be a good idea to remain defensive and mostly quiet during such meetings.
+However, remaining defensive and mostly quiet during such meetings may be a good idea.

 I expect that the importance of project management tools will further increase.
 In broader terms, the very nature of management and leadership is likely to change the fundamental way salaries and compensation will be calculated.
-The long-term goal must be to establish a new kind of “management-by-objectives.”
+The long-term goal must be establishing a new kind of “management-by-objectives.”

 Reporting

 JIRA is well-integrated with the content management software Confluence.
 I recommend this or an equivalent system.
 Old-school, manually created spreadsheets and PowerPoint reporting have become embarrassing obsolete in the age of the work-from-home office.
-With Confluence, the full status report can be automatically updated in real-time, based on the JIRA task lists.
+Confluence can automatically update the full status report in real-time based on the JIRA task lists.
 It takes some patience and perseverance to figure out how all the desired features work, but the result is a real time saver.

-Export the report to a PDF file to distribute it to stakeholders that don’t have direct access to the Confluence tool.
+Export the report to a PDF file to distribute it to stakeholders who don’t have direct access to the Confluence tool.

 Establish the institution of the tool expert to take care of all tools of such kind.
 Typically, investment in the tool pays off many times over.

-Make sure that the distribution and access rights to the reported content are formally defined, typically in the project management plan.
-Correct rights management may be safety and cyber-security relevant, so consult with the appropriate authority before proceeding.
+Ensure that the distribution and access rights to the reported content are formally defined, typically in the project management plan.
+Correct rights management may be safety and cyber-security-relevant, so consult with the appropriate authority before proceeding.

 Risk Management

 Risks may be technical, organizational, financial, safety and security, or strategic.
-In conventional, on-premise organizations, a simple chat at the water cooler would reveal many risks which then can be swiftly mitigated.
+In conventional, on-premise organizations, a simple chat at the water cooler would reveal many risks, which can be mitigated swiftly.

 In a work-from-home environment, the information flow may be easily disrupted.
-The consequences may range from annoyances to loss of business.
+The consequences may range from annoyance to loss of business.

-Establish an “open risk identification” policy in which everyone is allowed to add risk to the risk register.
+Establish an “open risk identification” policy in which everyone can add risk to the risk register.
 It ensures that no risks are neglected.
 Admittedly, it adds extra work for the risk manager, as effective risk management takes a lot of work.
 Make sure that you allocate the appropriate amount of resources for risk management.
 Risk management does not come for free but is nonetheless indispensable.

 Always communicate and escalate risks in written form.
 It is often perceived as awkward to discuss risks.
 It is a psychological issue, as critical questions and risk indications may not be welcome.
 Make sure that the appropriate risk communication policy is approved and documented, typically in the project management plan or a separate risk management plan.
-Make sure that, on the proper organizational level, active risk management is welcome.
+Make sure that active risk management is welcome on the proper organizational level.

 Concluding Remarks

-Virtual team require strong emphasis on two factors:
+Virtual teams require a strong emphasis on two factors:

-Also, with -from-home teams, a comprehensive, team-based risk management strategy is absolutely critical.
+Also, a comprehensive, team-based risk management strategy is critical with- from-home teams.
 The lack of non-verbal communication has the potential to lead to surprising management escalations.
-I am fully convinced, however, that working from home can, in fact, significantly reduce the project risks, provided the right team tools (software) is available and effectively used.
+I am thoroughly convinced, however, that working from home can, in fact, significantly reduce the project risks, provided the right team tools (software) are available and effectively used.

-The next article in this series summarizes the work-from-home tips.
+The following article in this series summarizes the work-from-home tips.
 Please follow this link to continue.

 I am a project manager (Project Manager Professional, PMP), a Project Coach, a management consultant, and a book author.
 I have worked in the software industry since 1992 and as a manager consultant since 1998.
 Please visit my United Mentors home page for more details.
 Contact me on LinkedIn for direct feedback on my articles.